deepanshs/mrsimulator/docs/getting_started.rst

 Setting up Isotopomer objects
 -----------------------------
-We define an isotopomer as an isolated spin-system containing multiple sites and couplings between them.
-In this example, however, we concern ourselves with a single site spin-system, that is, an isotopomer with a single site.
-Shown below is an example of such isotopomer expressed as a python dictionary.
+For all practical purposes, an isotopomer is an isolated spin-system with multiple sites and couplings between them.
+For simplicity, in this section, we concern ourselves with a single site spin-system, that is, an isotopomer with a single site.
+Shown below is an example of a single-site isotopomer, expressed as a python dictionary.

 .. code-block:: py
+    :linenos:

     >>> isotopomer_dict = {
     ...     "sites": [